cedricbousmanne/cedric.github.io/_posts/2016-4-10-welcome-to-jekyll-indieweb.md

 ---
 layout: post
-title: "Welcome to Jekyll-Indieweb"
+title: Welcome to Jekyll-Indieweb
 tags:
 - indieweb
 - Jekyll
-date: 2016-4-10
+date: 2016-04-10
 ---
 Welcome to Jekyll-Indieweb.
 The goal of this project was to provide someone without a web presence a quick and easy way to start using the basics of the [Indieweb](https://indiewebcamp.com).

 Currently supported are microformats, including an author h-card on the home page.
 Social media links are configurable in `_config.yml`.
 Where applicable, fill in either your profile link or nick name for each profile you wold like to link to.
 Remember, empty values will not show up in the h-card.